joanroig/pccomponentes-bot/README.md

     $ yarn start

 To run it on a Raspberry (maybe chmod + x is needed), you can also execute: `run_raspberry.sh`

+## Known issues

+### Login fails, but credentials are right

+Edit the `puppeteer-config.json` and set `"debug":true`.
+Restart the bot, and in the login attempt check if a captcha appears.
+Solve it manually after the bot introduces the credentials, and perform a login.
+Then set `"debug":false` again and check it the problem is solved.

+### An issue is not listed here?

+Please check the [open](https://github.com/joanroig/pccomponentes-outlet-bot/labels/bug) and [closed](https://github.com/joanroig/pccomponentes-outlet-bot/issues?q=is%3Aclosed+label%3Abug) bugs in the issue tracker for the details of your bug.
+If you can't find it, open a [new issue](https://github.com/joanroig/pccomponentes-outlet-bot/issues/new?assignees=joanroig&labels=bug&template=bug_report.md&title=%5BBUG%5D+).

 ## Credits